jebog/openshift-bootcamp/Labs/Lab03-Wordpress-OpenShift-application/wordpress-deployment.md

 You'll need to create a few ConfigMaps and secrets, then add them to these deployment files as we did in Lab02.

 Once your files are ready to deploy to OpenShift, you can use `oc create -f <filename>` to deploy it within your project.

+When finished, remove all of the resources you created and the project.

 Lab complete.